- Didn't we already vote on Ranked Choice Voting?

 In 2008, members of the League of Women Voters of Maine began studying possible solutions to restore majority rule, eliminate vote splitting and give voters more power.
 In 2011, the League endorsed ranked choice voting through a consensus process that involved their membership statewide.
 In 2013, the League convened a working group of civic leaders and legal scholars that developed language for this citizen initiative.

-The Committee for Ranked Choice Voting was formed in October 2014 to collect signatures for the citizen initiative.
+The Committee for Ranked Choice Voting was formed in October 2014 to collect signatures for the citizen initiative and continues to work for the protection of ranked choice voting with the June 2018 People's Veto.

-The nonpartisan League of Women Voters of Maine has led the effort to enact ranked choice voting in Maine.
 The Portland Press Herald, the Brunswick Times Record, the Belfast Republican Journal and other Maine newspapers have editorialized in support of ranked choice voting.
 Hundreds of business, labor, civic, and faith leaders including Democrats, Republicans, Independents, Greens, and Libertarians from across Maine have endorsed ranked choice voting.
-Citizen empowerment groups like Common Cause and FairVote also support ranked choice voting.
+Citizen empowerment groups like the League of Women Voters of Maine, Maine Citizens for Clean Elections, and Common Cause also support ranked choice voting.
 Prominent backers of ranked choice voting include 2008 presidential rivals Democrat Barack Obama and Republican John McCain, who said that ranked choice voting “will lead to good government because voters will elect leaders who have the support of a majority.
 Elected leaders will be more likely to listen to all.”

 In 2011, voters in Portland, Maine elected their mayor with ranked choice voting.
 Turnout was 40% higher than election officials projected and the winner was elected with 56% of the vote in the final round.
 41% of voters thought there was less negative campaigning, 45% felt more inclined to vote for their favorite candidate and 39% did more homework on the candidates.
 Cities and counties across the United States use ranked choice voting.
 Governments around the world use ranked choice voting in national elections, including Australia and Ireland.
 Ranked ballots are recommended by Roberts’ Rules of Order and are used by hundreds of private associations across the United States and around the world.